 In order to address the second research question about the influence of cultural differences on the transfer of human resource practices between Germany and the Asian countries, national cultural differences are explored.
-Comparative research shows that managers from different cultures hold diverse assumptions and value systems about the nature of management and organisation.
-HRM approaches can be viewed as "cultural artefacts reflecting the basic assumptions and values of national culture in which most organisations are embedded..."
-(Laurent 1993, p.180).
+This section contains an analysis of the academic frameworks used to analyse culture, but the managers" subjective perceptions of differences in culture will be presented later.

-For Nankervis, Compton and McCarthy (1999, p.644) culture consists of 'language, religion, values and attitudes, education, social organisation, technology, politics and law' of a country.
-Most definitions seem to anchor around values and attitudes being the core of culture (Nankervis, Compton & Baird 2002) and lead to three general assumptions in the context of this study.
-First, the assumption that national cultural differences do exist; second, that these differences are associated with a certain number of shared values, and third, that shared value systems influence people's attitudes and behaviour in their working lives (see Herkenhoff 2000).
-A number of frameworks to describe cultural differences among nations.
-For example Kluckhohn and Strodtbeck (1961) distinguish value orientations such as beliefs about time or the importance of relationships in business.
-Hofstede (1983a, 1991, 1993) claims that national cultures can be categorised into five dimensions which are power distance, individualism versus collectivism, masculinity versus femininity and uncertainty avoidance and long-term orientation (the latter based on a study of Chinese scholars).
-Hofstede's (1983b, 1991, 1993) work has been criticised for generalising findings from one company only, IBM (Nankervis, Compton & Baird 2002).
+A number of frameworks to describe cultural differences among nations exist for example Kluckhohn and Strodtbeck (1961) distinguish value orientations such as beliefs about time or the importance of relationships in business.
+Hofstede (1980, 1991, 1993) claims that national cultures can be categorised into five dimensions which are power distance, individualism versus collectivism, masculinity versus femininity and uncertainty avoidance and long-term orientation (the latter based on a study of Chinese scholars).
+Hofstede"s work has been criticised for generalising findings from one company only, IBM (see Nankervis, Compton and Baird 2002; Mariappannadar 2005).
 The relevance of the Hofstede framework is based on the largest and most comprehensive data bank collected to date and its validity and rigour makes it an acceptable framework for this study (Herkenhoff 2000).
-Trompenaars (1993) builds on and refines Hofstede's work by highlighting cultural differences along the dimensions of particularism versus universalism, individualism versus collectivism, affective-neutral, specific-diffuse and achievement-ascription.
+Trompenaars (1993) builds on and refines Hofstede's work by highlighting cultural differences along the dimensions of particularism versus universalism, individualism versus collectivism, affective-neutral, specificdiffuse and achievement-ascription.
 Brake and Walker (1995) define ten cultural dimensions including beliefs about the environment, time, action, communication, space, power, individualism and competition, as well as structure and thinking pattern.

-In presenting these summaries one must take into account that each country includes many cultural subgroups (see table 1 regarding population composition; see chapters in Patrickson & O'Brien 2001).
-Furthermore there have been methodological critiques of country comparisons and these raise issues such as the concept of culture is a group- based concept implying that cultural values held by a group should not be projected onto an individual who is a member of the group (Schneider & Barsoux 2003).
+In presenting these summaries one must take into account

+that each country includes many cultural subgroups (see table 1 regarding population composition; see Patrickson and O"Brien 2001).
+Furthermore there have been extensive methodological critiques of country comparisons (Ashkanasy 2004; Sivakumar and Nakata 2001) and these raise issues such as the concept of culture is a group-based concept implying that cultural values held by a group should not be projected onto an individual who is a member of the group.